NXRM Keycloak Configuration📜

 Configure Keycloak - Client Config and Attribute Mapping📜

-1. Further to configuring the NXRM/IQ side, to import the NXRM or IQ SAML metadata into Keycloak, via the Keycloak Admin Console select Clients from the left-side menu, then click Create.
+- Further to configuring the NXRM/IQ side, to import the NXRM or IQ SAML metadata into Keycloak, via the Keycloak Admin Console select Clients from the left-side menu, then click Import Client.

-2. In the Add Client screen, click Select file from the Import field, upload the NXRM or IQ SAML metadata that was obtained when configuring the NXRM/IQ side and click Save.
+- In the Import Client screen, click Browse from the Resource File, and upload the NXRM or IQ SAML metadata that was obtained when configuring the NXRM/IQ in NXRM Configuration.
+Set the client ID to whatever you like, then click Save.

 Once the client has been created and the Client SAML Endpoint has been set, an attribute for each of the mappable fields that were configured in the Configure Nexus Applications section i.e. username, firstName, lastName, email and groups, will need to be created.